Terrorism in New Zealand

 The Al Noor Mosque (left) and the Linwood Islamic Centre (right) were the targets of the Christchurch mosque shootings, which killed 51 people.
 The incident is the deadliest mass shooting in modern New Zealand history.

-New Zealand has experienced few terrorist incidents in its short history and the threat is generally regarded as very low.
+New Zealand has experienced few terrorist incidents in its history and the threat is generally regarded as very low.
 However, the Security Intelligence Service (SIS) has warned against complacency.
 This article serves as a list and compilation of past acts of terrorism, attempts of terrorism, and other such items pertaining to terrorist activities within New Zealand.
 Significant acts of terrorism include the bombing of the Rainbow Warrior in 1985, an act of state-sponsored terrorism by France, and the Christchurch mosque shootings in 2019, a far-right attack which resulted in 51 deaths and 40 injuries.

 Definition

 A common definition of terrorism is the "systematic use of violence to create a general climate of fear in a population and thereby to bring about a particular political objective."
 There is no single definition that commands full international approval, but unlike many other jurisdictions, New Zealand has actually defined terrorism in an Act of Parliament.

 The major piece of terrorist-related legislation in New Zealand is the Terrorism Suppression Act 2002.
 The Act was introduced by the Government to strengthen its counter-terrorism powers, in response to the terrorist attacks of September 11, 2001 in the United States.

 The Terrorism Suppression Act defines terrorism, in New Zealand or elsewhere, as an act that "is carried out for the purpose of advancing an ideological, political, or religious cause" and with the following intention: